Senseless Things: Career

 Senseless Things formed around the musical partnership of songwriter Mark Myers aka Mark Keds (vocals, guitar) and Morgan Nicholls (bass, originally guitar), who as 11-year-olds in Twickenham, Middlesex put together Wild Division in the early 1980s.
 With the addition of drummer Cass Browne (also occasionally known as Cass Cade, Cass Traitor, Cass Vegas or Blousey Browne) they became the Psychotics, playing various venues in their local area despite still being at school.
 Their first gig together as the Senseless Things (named after a phrase used in Shakespeare's A Midsummer Night's Dream and Julius Caesar) followed at the subsequently-demolished Clarendon in Hammersmith, London, in October 1986.
 Auxiliary members at this stage included a keyboard player, Ben, and a guitarist, Gerry, who deputised for Nicholls while the latter was studying for his O levels.

 The definitive Senseless Things line-up formed in summer 1987 when Nicholls returned to take over bass, with the new recruit, former BBC clerk Ben Harding, acquiring the vacant guitarist's role.
 The band regularly appeared at The Clarendon in Hammersmith, London playing both downstairs in the Broadway bar and upstairs in the main auditorium.

-They took their musical cue from the Ramones, the Replacements, Magazine, Wire, Buzzcocks, Mega City Four, Snuff, Soul Asylum, Urge Orverkill, Redd Kross, Psychedelic Furs, Peter Perrett, the Meters, Funkadelic and Ween.
 The quartet embarked upon a hectic touring schedule, often playing on the same bill as Mega City Four, Snuff and Perfect Daze.

 The band's first releases were singles given away with issues of Yo Jo Jo and Sniffin' Rock fanzines.
 By March 1988 the band had attracted the attention of the BBC Radio 1 DJ John Peel, who invited them to record the first of three sessions for his programme.
 The "Up And Coming" 12-inch followed, then "Girlfriend" the following year, both on Way Cool Records.

 Their first album, Postcard CV, was released in 1989, capturing the energy of their concerts by packing 10 tracks into 21 minutes.
 Record Collector called it "sprightly pop-punk/ indie with touches of Buzzcocks and the Undertones".
 The album was rounded off by "Too Much Kissing", which was released as a single and was to become their signature track.